 In addition, students will master research and writing competence.
 They will have the opportunity to undertake independent research projects under the direction of faculty members.
 It is hoped that such projects will be tied to critical social issues facing the Metropolitan Detroit community or communities in the wider African diaspora.

 The major will consist of 30 credit hours, 24 of which must be at the upper division level.
-To complete a minor in AAAS, a student must complete 18 credit hours of coursework.
+To complete a minor in AAAS, a student must complete 18 credit hours of coursework in the African and African American Studies Program.
 AAAS 300, Introduction to Africana Studies, is the required introductory course to the major and the minor.

 Students completing the African and African American Studies degree will acquire knowledge concerning the following: